Candice Rialson

 Candice Ann Rialson (December 18, 1951 – March 31, 2006), also known as Candy Rialson, was an American actress known for her starring role in Hollywood Boulevard (1976).
 According to one obituary, "although never reluctant to take her clothes off, Rialson was always more 'cutie' than sleazy, but she became so notorious for her B-movie work that mainstream directors hesitated to hire her".
+She has been called "perhaps the best ‘70s exploitation star of them all".

 She inspired the character played by Bridget Fonda in Jackie Brown.

 Biography

 Early life

-Rialson was born in Santa Monica, California and grew up in Tustin, near Santa Ana in Orange County, California.
+Rialson was born in Santa Monica, California, and grew up in Tustin, near Santa Ana in Orange County, California.
 At age 18, she won Miss Hermosa Beach and worked as a go-go dancer.
 She studied vet science at UC Davis but quit after a month.

 The title of Miss Hermosa Beach led to a small part in The Gay Deceivers (1969), which sparked her interest in an acting career.